thePsguy/work.co-web-assessment/README.md

   * Stylesheets:
     - Only created stylesheets in componenets needing _hover_, _mediaqueries_, and / or _tons of css_, used inline styles in all other places due to time contraints.
     - Ideally would use css modules for component specific local class names.
+  * Cart modal dialog:
+    - Used `material-ui/dialog` to show the modal view for the cart.
+    - Added and mapped cross button to close modal.
+    - Faced issues with closing modal since clicking to close it meant its parent was clicked as well, setting `cartVisible` back to `true` in the state.
+Realized needed to call `stopPropagation()` on click event to prevent this: [link to code](https://github.com/thePsguy/work.co-web-assessment/blob/6e27f72c0f657e96e6097106c0583c27da780d4c/src/components/HeaderCart.js#L56)
 <hr />
 <hr />
 <hr />